 Donations of food, clothing, linens, and small household items are most welcome.
 Monetary donations are also gratefully accepted.

-St. Anthony parishioners volunteer in the thrift shop on the 3rd and 4th Mondays of the month.
+St. Anthony parishioners volunteer in the thrift shop three days each month; on the 3rd and 4th Mondays and the 1st Friday of the month.
 We sort clothes, wait on customers and straighten up the merchandise.

 To volunteer, call Betty Moyer at 573-434-0896.

 The Missouri Catholic Conference offices are located in Jefferson City.
 They are the public policy agency of Missouri’s four Catholic Dioceses.
 The Citizens network is the key to changing things for the better.
 Volunteers write letters, make phone calls, and visit with public officials.
 Public policies shaped by moral conviction are the fruit of a healthy democracy.
 You can make this possible.
 You can make a difference.